 Car sales and steel demand

-As we noted in our guide to investing in dry bulk shipping, steel demand directly affects shipping demand for iron ore, which makes up nearly 30% of dry bulk shipping.
+Steel demand directly affects the demand for iron ore, which makes up nearly 30% of dry bulk shipping.
 Since steel is one of the most crucial inputs for automobile manufacturing, demand for steel should rise when automobile sales rise.
-This is particularly important in countries like China, where the majority of people don’t have cars.